Activation-Informed Pareto-Guided Low-Rank Compression for Efficient LLM/VLM: Experiments

 \subsection{LLM Compression Results}

-\paragraph{Experimental Setup.} We first evaluate PGSVD against the most relevant low-rank baselines, SVD-LLM and SVD-ALS, to study the effect of Pareto-guided heterogeneous rank allocation on several LLMs, including LLaMA-2 7B and 13B~\citep{touvron2023llama2} and Mistral-7B~\citep{mistral2023mistral7b}.
+\paragraph{Experimental Setup.} We first evaluate PGSVD against the most relevant low-rank baselines, SVD-LLM and SVD-ALS, to study the effect of Pareto-guided heterogeneous rank allocation on several LLMs, including LLaMA~\citep{touvron2023llama2, llama3_2024}, and Mistral~\citep{mistral2023mistral7b} models.
 Because PGSVD extends activation-based low-rank compression, our comparison focuses on methods that share the same compression framework and objective, ensuring a consistent and fair evaluation.
-We report both perplexity on the WikiText-2 dataset~\citep{merity2016wikitext2} and zero-shot accuracy on a range of downstream reasoning tasks.
+We report both perplexity on the WikiText-2 dataset~\citep{merity2016wikitext2} and zero-shot accuracy on a range of downstream reasoning tasks (see Appendix~\ref{app:reas_tasks}).